As electric vehicle sales slow, US relaxes plans for stricter auto emissions standards for a while

 White House press secretary Karine Jean-Pierre said Tuesday that White House officials “don’t have any concerns” about the EPA rule, which could be announced as soon as Wednesday.

-“We know, with these types of things, it takes time,'' she told reporters on Air Force One as Biden travels to Nevada.
+“We know, with these types of things, it takes time,'' she told reporters on Air Force One as Biden traveled to Nevada.
 "But we’re still going to stay committed to our (climate) goals.”

 Generally, environmental groups have been optimistic about the new EPA plan.

-Note: This story is corrected to show that the NRDC president said the EPA rule will prevent 7 billion tons of greenhouse gas emissions over 28 years, not 70 billion tons.